Returning to In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteers

 Travel and overnight stays

-Overnight trips are now permitted within our Council’s geography and only with prior Council approval.
-GSCSA is now reviewing activity forms for trips outside of our geography that begin on and/or after Friday, April 30, 2021.
+Overnight trips are permitted with prior Council approval.
 As part of the approval process, our staff will be inquiring about your COVID-related processes and plans including sanitization, transportation of participants, overnight sleeping arrangements, and pre-screening.
 For all travel, use all health and safety guidance available to ensure the safety of all participants such as COVID-19 guidance provided by this council and the CDC, state and local health authority guidance or restrictions, and the Safety Activity Checkpoints.
 GSCSA reserves the right to withdraw approval if the COVID situation changes regionally.
 Troops are encouraged to review all vendor cancellation and refund policies prior to making payments.
 GSCSA is not responsible for non-refundable deposits or payments.

-Overnight camping stays are now allowed on all three of our camp properties.
-We are limiting overnights to those buildings that do not have HVAC systems in order to reduce COVID-19 virus exposure.
+Overnight camping stays are allowed on all three of our camp properties.
 We are also limiting capacity to 50% of what each unit will sleep to allow for physical distancing during overnights.
 The fields and trails are open for games, hiking, badgework, and more.
-You can see unit capacities on our facility use chart and inquire about reservations by calling us at (800) 474-1912 or emailing us at email@example.com.
-No food service or staffed program activities are being scheduled at this time.
+You can see unit capacities on our facility use chart and inquire about reservations by calling us at (800) 474-1912 or emailing us at firstname.lastname@example.org.

 Travel and Trips for Graduating Seniors – Funds Extension Guidelines